 - The university's requirements for competence in the use of the English language are more than simple routine harassment.
 We have found that the greater our graduates' abilities to write and speak correctly and articulately, the better the jobs that they are able to secure.
 It is for this reason that we place a great emphasis on your ability to write and speak.

-- Studying a foreign language may not sound appealing, but it too can be helpful in getting a job.
+- Studying a world language may not sound appealing, but it too can be helpful in getting a job.
 As you learn a second language, you also have to learn more about your first language, its structure, its vocabulary, and the categories it imposes on your thoughts.
 The ultimate expression of multiculturalism is to learn another's language.

 - Similarly, the more supporting work you take in mathematics, science, and statistics courses; or economics and political science, the more competitive you will be in the employment market.

 Finally, we want to encourage you to think seriously about spending a quarter or two studying outside the United States.
-Central is linked to foreign study programs in more than seven different countries in Asia, Latin America, and Europe.
-Foreign study and travel is much less a luxury than it was even ten years ago.
+Central is linked to international study programs in more than seven different countries in Asia, Latin America, and Europe.
+International study and travel is much less a luxury than it was even ten years ago.
 With the increasing globalization of nearly everything, it is more important than ever to develop a working knowledge of how people in other countries think and work.
 Studying overseas is also the best of all ways to learn another language.